smackers/democratizing-software-verification-workshop-2019/index.md

 **Short bio:** Subodh Sharma is an Assistant Professor in the Department of Computer Science at IIT Delhi, India.
-Before joining IIT Delhi, he was a postdoctoral fellow at the University of Oxford in the systems verification group (working in Prof. Daniel Kroening’s group).
+Before joining IIT Delhi, he was a postdoctoral fellow at the University of Oxford in the systems verification group (working in Prof. Daniel Kroening's group).
 He obtained his Ph.D. from the University of Utah.
 His primary research interests lie in the verification of parallel and distributed systems.